LamiaSal/IFT6758_projet/project-template-main/README.md

 # IFT6758 Repo Project

 In the repository you'll find the work we've done through the whole project of the MILA course IFT6758.
 This project was divided in 3 parts.

+# Milestone 3
+In this ***third and last part***, we deployed an app to load models through a docker container.
+A Live game client has also been  implemented to retrieve shots events from live or previous NHL games and display predictions.

+## Config
+Create a .env file and add your Comet key:

+    COMET_API_KEY=''

+## Docker and Streamlit
+Start the app by running the following command from the terminal:

+    docker-compose up

 # Milestone 2
 In this ***second part*** we had to create a Comet account, do features engineering, train models and evaluate our performance on a test set.